AnalogFeelings/SammBot/STYLE_GUIDELINES.md

 * `RequireUserPermission` (Optional)
 * `RequireNsfw` (Optional)

-Parameters must also have `Summary` attributes in their partial definition.
+Parameters must also have `Summary` attributes.

 ## :page_facing_up: New Lines and Spacing